OUR TEAM

 she/her

-injury recovery, women's health & gender-related care, headaches
+injury recovery, women's health & gender-related care, cranial myofascial pain

 “ My approach to healing starts with avidly listening to your health goals.
 Using informed choices, we create a treatment plan in which you'll actively participate.
 The treatments will support your body’s ability to return to homeostatic balance with less pain and more relaxation while improving your health throughout your daily life. ”